555Viktor/odin-restaurant/README.md

    ```

 5. Open your browser and go to `http://localhost:8080` to view the page.

-## Usage

-1. **Navigation:**
-   - Use the navigation links to switch between Home, Menu, and Contact Us pages.
-   - Content loads dynamically without page reloads.

-2. **Responsive Design:**
-   - The website adapts to various screen sizes, providing an optimal experience on both mobile and desktop devices.

-3. **Contact Form:**
-   - Users can submit inquiries via the contact form, which includes basic validation.

 ## Acknowledgements
 This project was created as part of **The Odin Project** curriculum.
 A special thanks to **The Odin Project** for this valuable learning opportunity.